-- 1. Request a meeting through the Office of Student Conduct & Development for students and the Office of Human Resources for employees. - 2.
+- 1. Request a meeting through the Office of Human Resources. - 2.
 Prior to the scheduled meeting, provide written documentation supporting the claim for the emergency removal to be lifted. - 3.
-Meetings may be conducted in-person or virtually, at the discretion of the administrator. - 4.
-Outcomes will be communicated to the parties via email within 24 hours after the conclusion of the show-cause meeting.
+Meetings may be conducted in-person or virtually, at the discretion of the conduct administrator. - 4.
+Outcomes will be communicated to the student via email within 24 hours after the conclusion of the show-cause meeting.